nmendozavd/atticus_backend/README.md

 * request body is empty

-* If time was permitted, also wanted to implement JEST and SuperTest to test endpoints *
+*If time permitted, I also would've implemented JEST and SuperTest to test endpoints*